Records

 16 Yaddasht-Khkam-i Muquddas Memorandum contain Imperial Orders

-Gazettes
+Nizam Gazettes

 This Department has a large number of collections of Gazettes volumes that were published by former Government of Hyderabad, The first Gazette was published during the period of Mir Mahboob Ali Khan on 26th Rajab 1286 H./ 1st November 1869 A.D.
-Gazettes consist of relating Companies, Government orders, Notifications pertaining to the appointment of officials, promotions, leaves, dismissals and retirements, pensions, orders .
+Gazettes consist of relating Companies, Government orders, Notifications persianing to the appointment of officials, promotions, leaves, dismissals and retirements, pensions, orders .
 Some Gazettes had Farmans of Nizam VI & VII.
 All the Gazette are in Persian and Urdu language till 1950.
 Gazettes from 1956 are in English.

 S.No